hugofloresgarcia/unloop/README.md

 `unloop` requires Python 3 to be installed on your computer.

-Then, install the local python package called `vamp`.
+Then, install the local python package called `unloop`.
 ```bash
 python -m pip install -e .
 ```